MrHope312/sample_store/README.md

 ### Scope of Improvement</br>
 Webpage elements must be set for responsive at different Breakpoints.
 Use of SVG's often more.</br>
-### Regards,</br>
-Thank you for this opportunity for having me work on this assignment and </br>I'm looking forward to Learn and foresee my career path with your studio.

 ### Contact for any queries
 M SHREYAS</br>
 Currently Pursuing Computer Science Engineeringat</br>